 (8) The power conferred by this Act to make grant or issue any instrument shall, unless the contrary intention appears, be construed as including a power exercisable in the like manner and subject to the like conditions, if any, to repeal, rescind, revoke, amend or vary any such instrument.

 [Section 6 amended by No. 12 of 1990 s.
-162]
+162.]

 7. Space above and below adjacent area